michauhl/RBPBench/README.md

 Note that the number of hits (in `rbpbench search`, `rbpbench batch ` etc.) is influenced by various search parameters, e.g., the input region extension (here `--ext 10`), or the motif hit threshold (for FIMO sequence motif search change via `--fimo-pval`).
-Longer input regions and more relaxed thresholds naturally lead to more motifs hits, and thus can change the comparison results, although the basic trends tend to stay similar.
+Longer input regions and more relaxed thresholds naturally lead to more motifs hits, and thus can change the comparison results, although the basic trends typically remain similar.
 In this example, we can see that for the PUM1 dataset, 23.88% of DEWSeq peak regions contain >= 1 PUM1 motif hit (CLIPper IDR 12.33%).
 We can also see that the number of motif hits over 1,000 nt called peak region size is higher for DEWSeq (2.31 vs. 2.04).

 As for second comparison (RBP ID: `RBFOX2`, peak calling method: `clipper_idr`, comparing conditions / cell types HepG2 + K562), we get this table: